cuynu/vanced-patches/README.md

 Unlike ReVanced patches, this patch only support patch YouTube and YouTube Music.
 Don't ask for other apps such as : Spotify,Reddit,Twitter,etc !

-Limitions between ReVanced Extended patches :
+Limitions between ReVanced Extended and this patches :

 ❌ Features worse than ReVanced Extended